kevinbear/AsTestEnv/README.md

 #### 6. Use `make` to run Makefile to run.

-#### 7. If everything went fine, you will get an executable called A03 in `build` directory.
+#### 7. If everything goes fine, you will get an executable called A03 in `build` directory.

 #### 8. To run A03 with the config file.
-Use this command `./A03 ../asset/a03.config` in terminal.
+Use this command `./A03 ../asset/a03.config` in the terminal.
 And you should see the result.
-Also, the `asset` direcotry will generate a file call `ciphertext.text`.
+Also, the `asset` directory will generate a file called `ciphertext.txt`.

 ```
 /workspaces/AsTestEnv (main) $ cd AS3